In general, I truly do not mind cleaning. It’s not my most favorite activity ever, but it’s not my least-favorite either.

 Although I try to keep up with the cleaning all week long — doing various small tasks here and there, I usually try to do the majority of my “weekly cleaning” on Friday afternoon so it’s done BEFORE the weekend.

-About a year ago, I realized that I did NOT want to spend any amount of time on Saturday cleaning, organizing, doing laundry, etc. So I decided to try and finish everything on Friday… and I did!
+A few years ago, I realized I did NOT want to spend any amount of time on Saturday cleaning, organizing, doing laundry, etc. So I decided to try and finish everything on Friday… and I did!

 It made the weekend seem more free and available, with fewer to-do’s for me to cross off.

-Since then, I’ve used Friday night as my self-imposed deadline to have the floors vacuumed, the bathrooms cleaned, the laundry washed and put away, and the kitchen cleaned.
+Since then, I’ve used Friday night as my self-imposed deadline to have the floors vacuumed, the bathrooms cleaned, the laundry washed and put away (yes, our laundry system is still working wonderfully!), and the kitchen cleaned.

 Of course, that won’t work for everyone’s schedule — but the idea of setting a deadline for your cleaning tasks really does help to speed the process along.
 Even something as simple as setting a timer for 20 minutes to make sure you don’t end up spending too much time in one area of your home is a great motivator to work quickly.